 June – July

-- Make sure your final transcripts are sent to the college you’ll be attending in the fall
+- Make sure you send your final transcripts to the college you’ll be attending in the fall

 - Spend time with the important people in your life before you move